 What is the Guyana Development Bank?

-The Guyana Development Bank is a new government-backed financial institution capitalised at US$200 million, specifically designed to provide zero-interest, zero-collateral loans to small and medium-sized enterprises (SMEs) in Guyana.
-It was announced as a key commitment of the PPP/C government and is expected to become operational in 2026.
+The Guyana Development Bank (also called the SME Development Bank in Budget 2026 §4.87) is a new government-backed financial institution.
+Budget 2026 §6.10 allocates US$100 million for 2026 to capitalise the bank.
+It is specifically designed to provide zero-interest, zero-collateral loans to small and medium-sized enterprises (SMEs) in Guyana and is expected to become operational in 2026.

 How much can I borrow from the Development Bank?